 This page provides information for the sector on the provision of and payment for primary maternity services.

 Primary Maternity Services Notice 2021

-The Primary Maternity Services Notice 2007 (the 2007 Notice) which sets out the terms, services and fees for community-based primary maternity care providers has been updated.
-Implementing the new funding of $85 million (over four years) allocated in Budget 2020 required changes to the 2007 Notice, in order to deliver funding for additional primary maternity care to women with complex needs, and to women living in rural areas.
+In 2021, the previous Primary Maternity Services Notice 2007 (the 2007 Notice), was updated so it could better deliver funding allocated in Budget 2020 for additional primary maternity care to women with complex needs, and to women living in rural areas.

 The changes came into effect when the 2021 Notice was implemented on 29 November 2021.

 Services provided on or after 29 November 2021 should be provided in accordance with the new 2021 Notice.

 The 2007 Notice, and associated claim payments, will continue to apply to any care provided up to and including 28 November 2021.

 Providing primary maternity services

 In order to provide and be paid for primary maternity services, you must submit an Application for Authority to Claim under the Primary Maternity Services Notice 2021 to the Ministry of Health.
 Go to Registration as a maternity provider on Te Whatu Ora’s website to find out more.

 Primary maternity service providers who have an authorisation to claim under the Notice may make claims for services to the Ministry, via a maternity IT vendor.
 Go to Maternity claims on Te Whatu Ora’s website to find out more.